Q: How old are these Kittens on cam?

 Q: Why is one of the kittens sleeping alone?

-A: It's not unusual for unweaned kittens to develop the habit of suckling on their siblings as they would their mother.
+A: It's not unusual for unweaned kittens to develop the habit of suckling on their siblings as they would their mother's teat.
 Long time viewers will know this is something we've seen before.
-It's something that happens often, but it can be harmful if left uncorrected.
+It's something that happens often in nature, but it can be harmful if left uncorrected.
 If we notice a kitten suckling on their sibling, we separate them while sleeping or when they're not being supervised, which prevents any ingestion of waste or any irritation from being caused to either kitten.
 Generally they forget the habit quickly, and can be reintegrated with the litter in a short while.

 Q: Are you a breeder?
 Where's their mom?